Privacy policy

 - they request information about us;

-- an individual becomes a UKRIO volunteer, is a member of staff, or is staff, student or other individual associated with a subscribing institution; and/or,
+- an individual becomes a UKRIO volunteer, is a member of staff, or is staff, a student or other individual associated with a subscribing institution; and/or,

 - an individual contacts UKRIO for confidential advice.